Shalimov/egoist-js/README.md

 # Validation Specs
-# Inspired by functional programming
+Inspired by functional programming
-## To see the docs pls follow [Docs](https://shalimov.github.io/ego/module-ego.html)
+***
+Docs in progress.
+However you can look at [Egoist-JS](https://shalimov.github.io/ego/module-ego.html) pages

 ## Get started